emiliobool/ThemeX/_pages/home.md

 For a full list of hooks available [click here](/hooks)

-## Variables (Metadata Custom Fields)
+## Variables (Metafields)

-While all theme settings can be configured on the theme Customizer to be able to use per product or per collection specific settings, metadata field settings are necessary.
+While all theme settings can be configured on the theme Customizer to be able to use per product or per collection specific settings, metafields settings are necessary.

 ### Setting Priority